 Each course consists of lectures, assignments, video teleconferences and a final assessment.
 Lectures and assignments are delivered through the online platform.

 In each course, there is the corresponding online “Forum”, in which you can communicate with both the lecturer and your fellow students.

 Every programme also has an “Announcement Forum”, in which announcements on important academic and administrative issues are posted throughout each semester.

-New applications for Distance Learning Undergraduate and Postgraduate programmes are accepted for the Fall Semester, which commences in October, and for the Spring Semester, which begins in February.
-Applications can be sent throughout the year, and you can choose the semester you wish to join by marking it on the admission application in a specific field.
+New applications for Distance Learning Undergraduate and Postgraduate programmes are accepted for the Fall Semester, which commences in September/October, and for the Spring Semester, which begins in February.
+Applications can be sent throughout the year, and you can choose the semester you wish to join by marking a specific field on the admission application form.
+The application form for admission and the necessary supporting documents can be sent electronically to [email protected] or by post.
+You may also apply online following the link https://www.unic.ac.cy/apply/.

 The down payment for Master’s programmes is 400 euros, while for the Bachelor’s it is 500 euros.

 The monthly instalments appear in the UNIC Portal in “Instalments”.
 All your account transactions (charges/credits) are also shown in the UNIC Portal in “Statement of Account”.
 Payment Method Information is sent along with your acceptance message to the Distance Learning Programmes.
 You can also find the information electronically at: https://www.unic.ac.cy/admission-requirements/financial-information/payment-options/.